websemantics/semantic-dojo/README.md

 # Semantic Dojo

-A superior Dijit Theme for powerful and modern Web apps.
+A Dijit Theme for powerful and modern Web apps.

 This project harness the style awesomeness of the [Semantic UI](http://semantic-ui.com/) Framework with [Dojo Toolkit](https://dojotoolkit.org/) powerful UI widgets.